To work as

 University of Technology, Sydney (NSW - from 2015, accreditation in progress)

 To proceed please complete the Registration Enquiry for applicants with non-Australian Orthoptic qualifications.

-As your application progresses an application fee of AU$60 and the following documents will be required - please do not submit until requested.
+As your application progresses an application fee of AU$82.50 and the following documents will be required - please do not submit until requested.